terrytaylorbiz/portfolio/README.md

 I wrote the original docs.

 #### The challenges
-The challenges were all technical.
-Mynd was one of the best company I ever worked for.
+The product was technically quite challenging.

 <!-- Why I left --- Mynd USA bought PMS Micado Germany which became Mynd Germany.
 Mynd's fortunes took a turn for the worse, the projects were drying up, so I moved on. -->